RFK Racing in the NASCAR Xfinity Series: Car No. 26 history

 The No. 26 Ford debuted as the No. 50 at Daytona in 2006.
-Danny O'Quinn was the driver, with primary sponsorships from World Financial Group and Stonebridge Life Insurance Company, members of the Aegon group, after beginning the season with sponsorship from Roush Racing only.
+Danny O'Quinn Jr. was the driver, with primary sponsorships from World Financial Group and Stonebridge Life Insurance Company, members of the Aegon group, after beginning the season with sponsorship from Roush Racing only.
 Drew Blickensderfer was the crew chief.
 O'Quinn had five top-ten finishes and was named Rookie of the Year despite being replaced by David Ragan for two races.
 The team switched to the No. 26 for 2007, with Greg Biffle driving at Daytona with the Oreo sponsorship.
 Jamie McMurray then drove the car for the majority of the season sponsored by Dish Network, finishing in the top-ten three times.
 Todd Kluever drove twice with a best finish of nineteenth.
 This team did not return in 2008.